haiku/website/content/news/2021-06-23_haikuports_functionality_restored.md

 {{< alert-info "Re-adding the HaikuPorts repository may be required for the repository to work."
 "Run `pkgman drop-repo HaikuPorts` and then `pkgman add-repo https://eu.hpkg.haiku-os.org/haikuports/master/$(getarch)/current`">}}

-We apologise for any inconvenience experienced whilst HaikuPorts was non-functional.
+We apologise for any inconvenience caused whilst HaikuPorts was non-functional and thank everyone for their patience whilst the issue was rectified.